 Hard Water Effects on Skin & Hair

 While drinking hard water in the United States is not a health hazard, imagine what limescale does to your skin and hair.
 Limescale keeps the soap and water from mixing correctly, which leaves soap scum on your skin.
 This can prevent harmful bacteria from washing away.
-Soap scum also dries your skin by preventing moisturizers from absorbing efficiently.
+Soap scum also dries out your skin by preventing moisturizers from absorbing efficiently.

 What It’s Worth to You